EcmaXp/PyCraft/README.md

-Python 4 Lua (ComputerCraft Only!)
+Python 4 Lua (OpenComputers Only!)
 ==================================

 Python Code to Lua.
-For ComputerCraft
+For OpenComputers

-This Project are stopped.

 Any helper can help me.
 Open issue with support this.